 Environmental Protection Agency (EPA).

-This notice announces receipt of an application to register a pesticide product that proposes a new use for its active ingredient pursuant to the provisions of section 3(c)(4) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), as amended.
+This notice announces receipt of an application to register a pesticide product that proposes new uses for certain of its active ingredients pursuant to the provisions of section 3(c)(4) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), as amended.

-Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2009-0399, by one of the following methods:
+Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2006-0811, by one of the following methods: